Socotra buzzard: Diet

-The island of Socotra island has very scarce population of mammals, making the Socotra buzzard's diet consist of mainly reptiles and invertebrates.
-Its opportunistic hunting style makes it unlikely that it hunts on other species of birds.
+The island of Socotra has few mammals, making the buzzard's diet consist mainly of reptiles and invertebrates.
+Its opportunistic hunting style makes it unlikely that it hunts other bird species.

 Reproduction

-Aerial tumbling and talon grappling have been observed as behaviour during breeding season, which usually occurs in September–April, with egg laying in September–January.
-They build their nests on cliffs or crevices, and their broods have been observed to range between 1-3 nestlings.
-Both male and females have been observed tending to their young, and remaining present during the post-fledging period.
+Aerial tumbling and talon grappling have been observed as behaviour during the breeding season, which usually occurs in September–April, with egg-laying in September–January.
+The buzzards build nests on cliffs and in crevices, and their broods range from 1-3 nestlings.
+Both the male and female tend the young and remain present during the post-fledging period.
 Nests have been found at altitudes of 150-650m, in shaded areas to protect them from the sun during the day.